Applying for a meat plant operator licence

 Overview

 If you conduct regulated meat processing activities under O. Reg.
-31/05 (Meat) the compliance and regulatory framework for a meat plant operator licence may apply to you.
+31/05 (Meat) you may need a meat plant operator licence.

-There are 2 types of meat plants that must be licensed by the Ministry of Agriculture, Food and Rural Affairs (OMAFRA):
+There are 2 types of meat plants that must be licensed by the Ministry of Agriculture, Food and Agribusiness (OMAFA):

 - abattoirs (slaughter plants)